yogeshft/react-interview/react.md

 ![Alt text](image-8.png)

 ## What are portals in React?

 Portal is a recommended way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

 ![Alt text](image-9.png)

 ## synthetic event in React

+In React, when you click a button or do something on a webpage, that's called an "event."
+React helps handle these events in a consistent way across different web browsers.

+When you create a React component (like a button), you can add functions to respond to events, like when the button is clicked.
+React gives you a special kind of event, called a "synthetic event," to make it work smoothly.

 ## what is context api (avoid prop drilling)

+The React Context API is a feature that allows you to share state between components without having to pass props down through the component tree.
+This can be useful for sharing global state, such as the current user or theme, with components that are deep in the tree.

 ## use callbackHook in React

 The useMemo and useCallback Hooks are similar.
 The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.

 ## redux and its three components (action, store and reducer)

 Redux is a JavaScript library that helps manage the state of an application.
 It provides a centralized store for the state that is shared across the entire application.
 Redux uses events called actions to ensure that the state can only be updated in a predictable fashion.

 Actions: Describe what happened, but don't specify how the application's state changes
 Store: Stores the application's global state in an object tree
 Reducers: Calculate the new state based on the action it receives

 ## use memo

 UseMemo is a hook in React that returns a memoized value.
 Memoization is a concept in computer science that returns a cached result instead of recomputing a function with a given argument.